SeenKid/flipper-zero-bad-usb/SECURITY.md

 *Some of my scripts may not work with these versions of windows.

 ## Bug or problems ?
-- seenkid#1337 on discord and open a github issue, i'll fix it ASAP
+- seenkid on discord and open a github issue, i'll fix it ASAP